Make it easy to work with us

 Why it’s important to us

-We want people who apply for a grant with us to have a great experience — one that’s as simple and helpful as possible.
+We want people who apply for a grant with us to have a great experience — one that’s simple and helps advance their vision of what’s possible.
 That includes not making people guess at what our intent is or what makes for a strong proposal, so we try to provide lots of help and guidance along the way.

 We can’t fund every request that comes through our door.
 Through a supportive application experience, we hope we can help people develop their ideas and get some value from the experience whether they are funded or not.